bentontripp/ufo-from-vector-space/README.md

 # ufo-from-vector-space
-Multiple Correspondence Analysis (MCA) of UFO sightings in the USA.
+Data and analysis of UFO sightings in the USA.

 ## Tools used in this project